Back to blog

 How do private equity firms source deals?

-PE firms usually source deals through existing portfolio companies, deal sourcing platforms, investment banks, and referrals.
+Private equity firms usually source deals through existing portfolio companies, deal sourcing platforms, investment banks, and referrals.

 Are private equity firms publicly traded?